 The Council has made a loan of £10m to Worthing Homes to support the provision of housing.
-The loan is secured on property valued in excess of £10m and the Council receives quarterly accounts and other regular updates on the profitability of Worthing Homes.
+The loan is secured on property valued in excess of £10m and the Council receives quarterly accounts and other regular updates on the profitability and financial stability of Worthing Homes.
 The Council has also made a loan of £5m to GB Met College which is also fully secured on property.
 Therefore there is no quantifiable credit risk to the Council.
+GB Met College makes repayments during the term of this loan and as at 31 March 2023 the outstanding balance was £4.47m.

 The Council does not generally allow credit for its customers.
-Therefore all amounts outstanding (apart from those amounts raised as accruals at 31st March 2022 as part of the final accounts process) are past their due date.
-Exposure to losses on these debtors is assessed on an aged debt basis as identified in the accounting policies and Note 17.
+Therefore all amounts outstanding (apart from those amounts raised as accruals at 31st March 2023 as part of the final accounts process) are past their due date.
+Exposure to losses on these debtors is assessed on an aged debt basis as identified in the accounting policies and Note 18.